-- · our ability to obtain and timing of payments, if any, under corporate partner agreements or other financing; - timing and costs of preclinical development, clinical trials and regulatory approvals; - entering into new collaborative or product license agreements; - timing and costs of technology transfer associated with manufacturing and supply agreements; and - costs related to obtaining, defending and enforcing patents.
+- our ability to obtain and timing of payments, under corporate partner agreements or other financing; - · timing and costs of preclinical development, clinical trials and regulatory approvals; - · timing and amount of costs to support our obligations under the Collaboration and License Agreement with Schering; - entering into new collaborative or product license agreements; - · timing and costs of technology transfer associated with manufacturing and supply agreements; and - costs related to obtaining, defending and enforcing patents.

 Any future debt or equity financing, if available, may result in substantial dilution to existing stockholders, and debt financing, if available, may include restrictive covenants.
-If we are unable to raise additional financing in 2005 and beyond, we will have to substantially reduce our expenditures, scale back the development of our products and new product research and development and reduce our personnel costs.
-In addition, we would likely have to out license products that we otherwise would seek to commercialize ourselves, which could seriously harm our business, and cause us to explore other strategic alternatives.
+If we are unable to raise additional financing in 2007, we will have to reduce our expenditures and scale back the development of our products and new product research and development.
+In addition, we may not be able to fund our obligations under the Collaboration and License Agreement with Schering, in which case we could be in default under the agreement which could cause us to incur penalties or the agreement to be terminated.